xieliang257/SfM/readme.md

 ## Building the Project

-Windows:
+### Windows:
   The project is built using CMake.
 For ease of configuration, it's recommended to use CMake GUI.

-- **Download CMake GUI**: You can download CMake GUI from (https://cmake.org/download/).
+  You can download CMake GUI from (https://cmake.org/download/).

-Linux:
+### Linux:
   mkdir build
   cd build
   cmake ..
   make

-Note:
+## Note:
   If the camera is uncalibrated, please set the focal length to -1 in the configuration parameters.
 The initial focal length will be automatically calculate.
   If optimization of internal parameters is specified, the focal length and distortion coefficients will also be optimized during the bundle adjustment (BA) process.